Lower River Conon

 Loch Achonachie

-The water levels in Achonachie are subject to change very quickly when the Hydro-electric schemes are generating, so pay heed to warning signs around the loch and be particularly aware of sudden drops in water level at the west end where the Upper Conon enters the loch.
+The water levels in Achonachie are subject to change very quickly when the hydro-electric schemes are generating, so pay heed to warning signs around the loch and be particularly aware of sudden drops in water level at the west end where the Upper Conon enters the loch.
 Sunday fishing is NOT permitted.

 Loch Scardoy

 Loch Scardroy (also known as Loch Beannacharain) is a natural loch lying at the top of the River Meig valley approximately 8½ miles beyond Loch Meig.
-It lies at an elevation of 476 ft (145m) above sea level, is approximately 1.7 miles (2.75 Km) in length.
-The loch reaches depths in excess of 50m, so the best boat fishing is to be expected along the margins and in the shallower bays at both ends of the loch.
-In addition to wild brown trout Loch Scardroy also contains Arctic char, so there are also ferox trout present.
+It lies at an elevation of 476 ft (145m) above sea level, and is approximately 1.7 miles long.
+It is quite exposed so outboard motors and drogues are recommended for boat fishing.

 Loch Achonachie Angling Club has 2 boats available on Loch Scardroy, and bank fishing permits are also available.
 Fishing is permitted on Sundays.